 "You Are Innocent Until Proven Guilty"

-Gainesville DUI Lawyer
+Gainesville DUI Attorney

-Driving Under the Influence Charges in FL
+Driving Under the Influence Charges in Gainesville, Florida

-You may have always been a responsible driver and maintained control while drinking, but one small misstep has resulted in serious DUI criminal charges.
+You may have always been a responsible driver and maintained control while drinking, but one small misstep has resulted in serious DUI charges.
 The laws that govern drinking and driving can be extremely strict and the penalties can greatly affect any person convicted for years to come.

 A knowledgeable Gainesville DUI lawyer with our firm may be able to help you secure a temporary driving permit while we aggressively pursue protection of your license.
 The temporary permit would allow you to drive to and from work, school, your religious affiliation, or the supermarket with no restriction as to time of day, but to no other locations that those specified.

-Why Choose Our DUI Lawyers?
+Why Choose Our Gainesville Criminal Defense Lawyers?

 - 20+ years' criminal law experience on your side